AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-container-linux.md

 You can provide input commands by specifying the optional `Commands` element with a comma-delimited set of commands to run inside the container.

+> [!NOTE]
+> If the image does not have a workload entry-point defined, then you need to explicitly specify input commands inside `Commands` element with a comma-delimited set of commands to run inside the container, which will keep the container running after startup.

 ## Understand resource governance
 Resource governance is a capability of the container that restricts the resources that the container can use on the host.
 The `ResourceGovernancePolicy`, which is specified in the application manifest is used to declare resource limits for a service code package.
 Resource limits can be set for the following resources: